 Halloween may have been and gone, but that doesn’t mean we have to put the pumpkins away just yet.
-Pumpkin spice is everywhere at the moment, and there’s no need to go to a coffee shop to get your spicy seasonal hit – it’s really easy to make your own pumpkin spice mix at home.
-Don’t worry, no pumpkins are harmed in the making of pumpkin spice mix, it’s all about getting the perfect mix of warming spices in gorgeous autumnal colours.
+Autumn has been declared pumpkin spice season, and the good news is that it’s really easy to make your own pumpkin spice mix at home.
+(Don’t worry, no pumpkins are harmed in the making of pumpkin spice mix – it’s all about getting the perfect combo of warming spices in gorgeous autumnal colours.)

-If you’re anything like me, you’ll already have a stash of part-used spices gathering dust in the back of the cupboard somewhere (or on a spice rack, if you’re either really retro or really organised!).
-I’ll often buy a jar of a certain spice just to use a teaspoon or two in a baking recipe or spicy dish, so making up some spice mixes is a great way to use these up before they go out of date.
+If you’re anything like me, you’ll already have a stash of part-used spices gathering dust in the back of the cupboard (or on a spice rack, if you’re either really retro or really organised!).
+I’ll often buy a jar of a certain spice just to use a teaspoon or two in a baking recipe or spicy dish, so making your own spice mixes is a great way to use these up before they go out of date.

 1-minute pumpkin spice recipe

-Personally, I prefer to leave out the clove as I don’t really like the taste.
-Some people also throw in a teaspoon of ground anise, cardamom or turmeric.
-Play around to create your perfect pumpkin spice mix.
-After all, one of the benefits of creating a homemade blend is that you can make it exactly as you like it.
+Feel free to alter the quantities to suit your own taste and use up what you have.
+Personally, I prefer to leave out the cloves.
+You could also throw in a teaspoon of ground anise, cardamom or turmeric.
+Play around to create your perfect pumpkin spice mix – one of the benefits of creating a home-made blend is that you can make it exactly as you like it.

 Where to sprinkle your pumpkin spice?